samshaps/dogfinder-web/docs/MODULE_4_REFACTORED.md

 ### **For New Users**:
 1. Visit `/find` page
 2. Fill out search form
-3. (Optional) Toggle "Save my preferences" if signed in
-4. Click "See my matches"
+3. Click "See my matches"
-5. Preferences saved silently in background
+4. Preferences automatically saved (if signed in)

 ### **For Returning Users**:
 1. Visit `/find` page
 2. **Preferences automatically load** into form fields
 3. Make any adjustments
 4. Search continues as normal
-5. Changes are saved if toggle is enabled
+5. Changes are automatically saved

 ### **Editing Preferences**:
 1. Visit `/profile` page